chenkeyi2013/Tensorflow-model-for-Android/README.md

 	Data:
-		prepare your own pictures and change it to Tfrecords with /Tensorflow/python/item/data_to_tfrecord.py.
+		prepare your own pictures and convert it to Tfrecords with /Tensorflow/python/item/data_to_tfrecord.py.
 		example:
 			your three types picture:	/home/picture/0,/home/picture/1,/home/picture/2
 			change the parameter in py:	/home/picture/